chancehl/UggCLI/README.md

 # UggCLI

-UggCLI is a command-line tool designed for players of "League of Champions" to quickly open champion build guides on [u.gg](https://u.gg) using specific parameters such as champion name, rank, and lane.
+UggCLI is a command-line tool designed for players of "League of Legends" to quickly open champion build guides on [u.gg](https://u.gg) using specific parameters such as champion name, rank, and lane.

 ## Features